-- Details of criminal records - Information about a person's inclusion on children's or adults' barred lists - Other relevant information held by a local police force or Government Body - Or state that there is no information
+- Details of criminal records such as convictions, cautions and reprimands - Information about a person's inclusion on children's or adults' barred lists - Other relevant information held by a local police force or Government Body - Or state that there is no information

-The information included on the document will depend on the type of disclosure applied for and the table below indicates the different levels and type of checks.
+The information included in the document will depend on the type of disclosure applied for.
+The majority of checks in football are undertaken on those who work with vulnerable groups, such as children or adults at risk.